TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

 Each condition is encapsulated by square brackets.
 For a list of available conditions see below.

-"[ELSE]" is available as else operator.
+`[ELSE]` is available as else operator.
 It is a condition, which will return TRUE, if the previous condition returned FALSE.

-Each condition block is ended with "[END]".
+Each condition block is ended with `[END]`.

+`[GLOBAL]` is a condition by itself that always returns "true".
+It ensures that the following TypoScript code is located in the global scope.
+So you can be sure that it's not affected by previous TypoScript, for example if a closing bracket is missing.
+The *Template Analyzer* shows this very well: TYPO3 places a `[GLOBAL]` condition at the beginning of each TypoScript file.

+As a developer you can use `[GLOBAL]` for testing purposes to ensure that your own condition works as expected.
+See :ref:`t3tssyntax:The-Global-Condition` for additional documentation.

+..
+There's more in Patrick Lobacher's "integrator book" (german only).
+   Corresponding information still needs to be added here.

 Example:
 ~~~~~~~~